LowellObservatory/TheSyndicate/Notes/vscode_devel.md

    head on over to github and create a pull request from your new branch.
    If the repository overlords agree that it's good, and it passes whatever checks we agree upon, it'll be merged in.
-4. After it's merged in, head back to vscode and pull down the new changes.
+4. After it's merged in, head back to vscode.
-   This will update your local copy of the master branch, and the process can repeat.
+    - At this point, your local repository is still on your branch.
+You need to switch back to the master branch, and pull down the changes that were just merged in on github.
+        - In the command palette: 'git checkout' and choose the 'master' branch.
+        - Now pull from the github repository, and you'll be all synced up.
+5. Go to 1.

+## Open questions
+- Will we delete branches during the merge, or leave it to the creators to tidy up after themselves when they're done?
+I just don't know.